fischlerben/Algorithmic-Trading-Project/.ipynb_checkpoints/README-checkpoint.md

 ## Full Results/Implications/Conclusions:
 ### For ANOVA tables/graphs of $DIS and $SPY, please see "Screenshots" folder
-$T: 45.7% R^2^ for 3-factor, 47.3% R^2^ for 5-factor; .0978 Cumulative Return for 3-factor, .0688 Cumulative Return for 5-factor
+$T: 45.7% R-squared for 3-factor, 47.3% R-squared for 5-factor; .0978 Cumulative Return for 3-factor, .0688 Cumulative Return for 5-factor
-$DIS: 51.2% R^2^ for 3-factor, 52.2% R^2^ for 5-factor; -.416 Cumulative Return for 3-factor, -.3166 Cumulative Return for 5-factor
+$DIS: 51.2% R-squared for 3-factor, 52.2% R-squared for 5-factor; -.416 Cumulative Return for 3-factor, -.3166 Cumulative Return for 5-factor
-$SPY: 99.3% R^2^ for 3-factor, 99.3% R^2^ for 5-factor; .5308 Cumulative Return for 3-factor, .4516 Cumulative Return for 5-factor
+$SPY: 99.3% R-squared for 3-factor, 99.3% R-squared for 5-factor; .5308 Cumulative Return for 3-factor, .4516 Cumulative Return for 5-factor

 As the above shows, the 5-factor model did not always improve the model / increase our hypothetical, backtested returns.
-In terms of R^2^, the 5-factor model only *slightly* improved the values for ATT and Disney, and for SPY, it did not improve as it was already at 99.3%.
-In terms of
+In terms of R-squared, the 5-factor model only *slightly* improved the values for ATT and Disney, and for SPY, it did not improve as it was already at 99.3%.
+In terms of the algorithm's cumulative returns, overall, adding the 2 additional factors actually decreased overall returns; only when the return was negative, like it was for $DIS, did adding the 2 additional factors benefit by decreasing overall loss.

+This is not something that the group was necessarily surprised by, especiallly after doing our research and reading about what economists really thought about the validity of the 2 models.
+Ultimately, the 5-factor model still ignores momentum and volatility factors, 2 factors believed to have an important impact on a stock's price, and instead opts for adding profitability and investment factors (RMW and CMA, respectively).
+Perhaps a next-step to this project would be to include these missing factors, momentum and volatility, and see if those factors are more reliable than profitability and investment factors.

+In conclusion, we hope to have given a clear application of the Fama-French 3 and 5-Factor Model and how it can be applied to algorithmic trading / trading signals.
+Our results mirrored the findings of previous research in this area: the Fama-French 5-Factor model, although introducing 2 new factors that the 3-Factor Model does not have, is not necessarily a more effective model on which to make investment decisions.